EllarBooher/Syzygy/README.md

 git clone https://github.com/EllarBooher/VulkanRenderer.git
 ```

-To configure and compile:
+To configure and build:

 1. Open the root folder that git downloaded, directly with Visual Studio.
-2. Select whichever build target you wish to use.
-By default, the repo includes configurations `x64-clang-Debug` and `x64-msvc-Debug`.
-Their definitions are located in `CMakeSettings.json`.
+2. Select a build configuration.
+In order to see their definitions, read [`CMakePresets.json`](CMakePresets.json).
+To add your own local configurations, create [`CMakeUserPresets.json`](CMakeUserPresets.json).
+See the official CMake documentation on [`cmake-presets`](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) for more information.
 3. Run CMake via `Project -> Configure Cache`.
 Swapping to the desired build configuration should trigger this process by default.
+This step may take a while, as CMake needs to download the dependencies.
-4. After CMake has finished running, you can build and run the generated `Renderer.exe` target.
+4. After CMake has finished running, you can build and run `Syzygy.exe`.

 Alternatively, you can always run cmake yourself.
-This is useful if you want to generate Visual Studio solutions.
-This also lets you potentially use other generators, but building has only been tested within Visual Studio.

 For example, run the following from a folder outside of the source:

 ```bash
 cmake path/including/VulkanRenderer -G "Visual Studio 17 2022"